FRIDAY, July 9, 2021

 Also, if you do pre-ride/run the course, we recommend you either park at the Frisco Adventure Park or in the Two Below Zero parking lot that is located just after you turn from Recreation Way onto the Campground Road.
 This is a mulch lot and is labeled ‘Two Below Zero Parking’.
 If you choose to park at the actual transition area, you will have to pay a $7 USFS fee per vehicle.

-Racers can pick up their bibs at Epic Mountain Gear, located at 223 Lusher Court in Frisco on Friday, July 12, 2019 from 5:00pm-7:00pm or on Saturday, July 13, 2019 from 7:00am – 8:30am at the Frisco Bay Marina, located at 267 Marina Road, also in Frisco.
+Racers can pick up their bibs on Thursday, July 8, 2021 from 5:00pm-7:00pm or on Friday, July 9, 2021 from 7:00am – 8:30am at the Frisco Bay Marina, located at 267 Marina Road, also in Frisco.
 If you are having a friend pick up your bib for you, please print out the event waiver, sign it and have your friend turn it in.
 No signed waiver = no bib.

-All racers will a commemorative Frisco Triathlon Craft brand tech tee with their race registration.
+All racers will a commemorative Frisco Triathlon item with their race registration.

 Racers will be responsible for dropping off their mountain bikes and running gear at the Pine Cove Campground at the Frisco Peninsula prior to the start of the race.
 Gear will be monitored by Town of Frisco staff and volunteers while racers are on course.

 Professional timing services will be provided by Maverick Sports.
 Race will be chip-timed.